Layout Effects

 file of your plugin.

-- Allowing URLs: URLs specified in the url property of
+- Allowing URLs: URLs specified in the url property must be added to the

 section of theCANVAS_MANIFEST.json